 “Safe for fish, plants, pets and wildlife.”
 Maybe, maybe not… doesn’t matter because you are not going to use this crap.
 You would be better off putting it down your toilet to help your septic system.

 Oh, this is a good one, too.
 “Pond salt,” like it is some special salt made for ponds.
 Again… NOT!
 It is simply sodium chloride in crystalline form and there is nothing special about it.
 You can buy the exact same stuff in the water softener section of any home improvement store.
 I get mine at Lowe’s under the name Solar Crystals.
 All you need is 99% sodium chloride with no additives or preservatives.

 First, you do not need salt at any level in your pond unless you have sick fish, or nitrite in the water.
 Other than that, YOU SHOULD NOT PUT SALT IN!
 Now here is the main problem I have with this company selling “pond salt.”
 At Lowe’s you can buy 40 lbs. of it for $5.00.
 That’s about 13 cents a lb.
-Aquascape sells theirs for $4.79 a lb.!
+Aquascape sells theirs for almost $5 a lb!
 They are making over 3,500% gross profit on this.
 They are blatantly ripping you off, people!

 I could go on and on about all the different snake oils they sell, but let me assure you that you don’t need or want any of it in your pond!
 It’s as simple as that!
 Some of this stuff is actually harmful to fish as well, and ALL of it is a waste of money.
 As I have stated, if these ponds were designed and built correctly to begin with, you would not need all of these Band Aid type of fixes.

 So let’s talk about these ponds/water gardens/water features, or whatever you wish to call them, and go over exactly how they are designed.